collardeau/react-with-state-props/README.md

   }}
 />;

-// another example with multiple handlers and some syntax shorthand:
+// another example with multiple handlers and some syntax shorthand, where we want to render a counter that we can increment by 1 or by 10:

 <Container
   state={{ counter: 0 }}